-Lots of people think that they can sing, but you need a combination of talent, drive, and education to become a professional.
+Lots of people think that they can sing, but to become a professional singer, you need a combination of talent, drive, and education.
 Singers use their knowledge of music and harmony to interpret and perform songs in a variety of genres.
-A singer also understands that the voice is an instrument, as much as a guitar, saxophone, or any other musical instrument.
-Keep reading to find out what kind of education you need to become a singer, including private lessons, undergraduate programs, or graduate degrees.
-Schools offering Ethnomusicology degrees can also be found in these popular choices.
+A singer also understands that the voice is an instrument, as much as a guitar, saxophone, or keyboard.

 Private Singing Lessons

 Singers typically begin training with a private tutor when they reach vocal maturity.
 In this training, you learn your vocal range, such as soprano, alto, tenor, baritone, or bass.
 You may sing in a particular musical style, although some singers are versatile enough to sing in more than one genre.
 You learn how to read sheet music, including how to sight read, which gives you the ability to sing the right notes by looking at the sheet music only, without musical accompaniment.
 You're also taught a variety of voice exercises that loosen and strengthen your vocal cords.

 Once a person determines that they have the talent, training, and desire to pursue this profession, there are a few steps they can take toward a career as a singer, including enrolling in singing degrees or training programs.

 Many colleges and universities offer majors in vocal performance, vocal study, and opera as part of a Bachelor of Music degree.
 Auditions, either in person or by submission of recorded material, are generally required.
 Some schools assign audition materials within certain parameters.
 In some cases, you'll need to arrange for your own accompaniment.